-Looking for How to Make Super Easy Homemade Ketchup from Fresh Tomatoes - Easily! in 2018?
+Looking for How to Make Super Easy Homemade Ketchup from Fresh Tomatoes - Easily! in 2023?
 Scroll down this page and follow the links.
 And if you bring home some fruit or vegetables and want to can, freeze, make jam, salsa or pickles, see this page for simple, reliable, illustrated canning, freezing or preserving directions.
 There are plenty of other related resources, click on the resources dropdown above.
+If you are having a hard time finding canning lids, I've used these, and they're a great price & ship in 2 days.

 The super-easy version of homemade ketchup